GrumpyOldTroll/multicast-ingest-platform/README.md

 If you want to permit ingesting traffic without cbacc metadata, you can provide a `--default <bw>` value to this call, and it should treat flows without available metadata as having the given value in MiBps.

 If you don't want to run cbacc at all, you don't have to.
-Set `CBJOINFILE=$JOINFILE` before starting driad-mgr and don't launch cbacc, and driad-mgr will use the joinfile produced by pimwatch, rather than the filtered joinfile produced by cbacc.
+Set `CBJOINFILE=$JOINFILE` before starting driad-ingest and don't launch cbacc, and driad-ingest will use the joinfile produced by pimwatch, rather than the filtered joinfile produced by cbacc.

+NB: the default behavior of cbacc when no CBACC metadata is present for an (S,G) is to set its bitrate above the maximum bitrate, so it will always be blocked.
+If you want to ingest traffic from sources that do not have CBACC metadata, it will be necessary either to run without `cbacc` or to set a `--default <bandwidth>` override bandwidth for unknown (S,G)s.

 ~~~
 # ensure both joinfiles are present